-A: No. At the present time, we have more than 300 Korean War Veterans on our waiting list and many more will apply this year.
-Our limitation is the number of seats on the tour bus.
+A: No. Our limitation is the number of seats on the tour bus.
 Any seat not filled with a Veteran will be used by a Guardian who will assist our Veterans by handling luggage and wheelchairs and ensuring our Veterans’ safety.
 The only spouses who are permitted to go are those who are Veterans themselves.

 A: Sadly, the answer is “no.” Again, we simply do not have the resources or seating available to transport all the Veterans who are presently on our Arizona waiting list.
 Adding spouses and widows simply isn’t an option for our program.

-A: The cost is FREE for all WWII, Korean War, and Vietnam War Veterans.
+A: The cost is FREE for all WWII, Cold War, Korean War, and Vietnam War Veterans who served in the U.S. armed forces.
 You do not need to bring any money, unless you intend to purchase souvenirs.

 A: This is usually not a problem.
 Our TOP priority is the safe travel of ALL the Veterans.
 Guardians are volunteers who physically assist the Veterans with wheelchairs and their baggage during our trip.
 Who will or will not serve as a Guardian, and how many guardians will be needed, is the sole responsibility of the Hub Coordinator.
 That decision is based upon many factors, such as: